AwalaApp/network-website/service-providers/implementation/architecture.md

 ## Best practices

-Remember the two best practices when using async messaging:

-- high cohesion (lots of work locally)
-  - For example, client-side search.
-- low adhesion (selective work remotely)
-  - if you have to retrieve data in response to an event caused by the user, send a single message and let the peer send 1+ messages back with the data you asked for.
-  - Better yet: Proactive is better than reactive.
+Using Relaynet effectively boils down to embracing DTN and asynchronous messaging.
+As mentioned above, this involves designing components with high cohesion (lots of work locally) and low adhesion (selective work remotely).
+Consider the following examples:

+- If the app has an option to search for information, try implementing the search locally if possible.
+- If the user is subscribed to a topic or another user, try sending those updates as they happen, regardless of whether the user should not be alerted to them immediately.
+This way, the information will be readily available when the user opens the app -- Even if the Internet is no longer available.
+- If the app has an option to open a dashboard containing charts whose data need to be retrieved from a public endpoint, consider sending a single message to the endpoint and let it get back to you with 1+ messages in no particular order.
+(Instead of sending many messages -- one for each piece of data -- as you'd do with RPCs)